-This report is prepared by the Compliance Coordinator and the Director of Campus Safety in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
-Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
+The report is prepared by the Director of Campus Safety, along with others, in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
+Each year, an e-mail notification is made to all enrolled students, parents and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting the Campus Safety Department at (816) 584-6444 or campussafety@park.edu.
+Hard copies of the report may also be obtained, at no cost, by contacting the Campus Safety Department at (816) 584-6444 or via email at campussafety@park.edu.

-The University is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
-As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.
+The University is committed to taking the actions necessary to provide a safe and secure learning/working environment for all students and staff.
+As a member of the campus community, you can feel safe and take comfort in knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.